 Consider this CTA from Groupon:

-You don’t always have to use copy either to communicate a sense of urgency to your visitor.
+And you don’t always have to use copy to communicate a sense of urgency to your visitor.
 Try changing the color of a button to a more urgent, alerting color like red or yellow.
-HubSpot performed a study where they tested changing a green button into a red one and saw a site’s conversion rate increase by 21%.

 Wrap Up on Landing Page Best Practices